AcalephStorage/consul-alerts/README.md

 #### Enable/Disable Specific Health Checks

-There are four ways to enable/disable health check notifications: mark them by node, serviceID, checkID, or mark individually by node/serviceID/checkID.
+There are multiple ways to enable/disable health check notifications: mark them by node, serviceID, checkID, regular expression, or mark individually by node/serviceID/checkID.
 This is done by adding a KV entry in `consul-alerts/config/checks/blacklist/...`.
 Removing the entry will re-enable the check notifications.

 ##### Disable all notification by node

 Add a KV entry with the key `consul-alerts/config/checks/blacklist/nodes/{{ nodeName }}`.
 This will disable notifications for the specified `nodeName`.

+##### Disable all notifications for the nodes matching regular expressions

+Add a KV entry with the key `consul-alerts/config/checks/blacklist/nodes` and the value containing a list of regular expressions.
+This will disable notifications for all the nodes, which names match at least one of the regular expressions.

 ##### Disable all notification by service

 Add a KV entry with the key `consul-alerts/config/checks/blacklist/services/{{ serviceId }}`.
 This will disable notifications for the specified `serviceId`.

+##### Disable all notifications for the services matching regular expressions

+Add a KV entry with the key `consul-alerts/config/checks/blacklist/services` and the value containing a list of regular expressions.
+This will disable notifications for all the services, which names match at least one of the regular expressions.

 ##### Disable all notification by healthCheck

 Add a KV entry with the key `consul-alerts/config/checks/blacklist/checks/{{ checkId }}`.
 This will disable notifications for the specified `checkId`.

+##### Disable all notifications for the healthChecks matching regular expressions

+Add a KV entry with the key `consul-alerts/config/checks/blacklist/checks` and the value containing a list of regular expressions.
+This will disable notifications for all the healthchecks, which names match at least one of the regular expressions.

 ##### Disable a single health check